alokebd/kafka-uniquekey-message-ordering/README.md

 - It also verifies that all messages with the same key are written to the same partition.

-- For more on the component tests see: https://github.com/lydtechconsulting/component-test-framework

 - Build Spring Boot application jar:
 ```
 mvn clean install